 Photo: Our planters in Peru planting native Polylepis seedlings.

-But what exactly is the environmental impact of planting 1 million trees?
+The environmental impact of planting 1 million trees

 On average, once the trees have matured, 1 million trees will absorb around 26,000 tonnes of carbon dioxide each year.
 For comparison, these 1 million trees can offset the carbon emissions of more than 5,600 cars and half of the yearly carbon emissions of Kiribati, an independent island nation located in the central Pacific Ocean.

 Reducing carbon dioxide concentrations in the atmosphere will help reduce the greenhouse effect and its impacts on the exaggeration of climate change.